 - Give and Receive Feedback

 - Encourage Productive Conflict

 - Transform Your Leadership Capability

 All leadership training strikes a balance between understanding and self-knowledge and awareness and skill development.
 Self-mastery and skill go hand in hand.
-Leaders must know how to facilitate group processes, minimize interpersonal conflict while encouraging productive conflict, listen and communicate effectively as well as align with organizational goals.
+Leaders must know how to facilitate group processes and minimize interpersonal conflict while encouraging productive conflict, listening and communicating effectively as well as aligning with organizational goals.

 To review, the acronym DiSC stands for four observable personality styles: Dominance, Influence, Steadiness, and Conscientiousness.
 People with similar styles tend to exhibit specific behavioral characteristics common to that style.
 All people share these four styles in varying degrees of intensity and can learn to self-manage their expressed style according to the needs of the situation and the people involved.

 Using these families of assessment tools can assist you in creating a more positive organizational culture.
 An understanding of the Everything DiSC® as well as The Five Behaviors® Application Suite helps you create a positive, learning organization by:

 - Reducing employee turnover by improving interpersonal relationships

 - Increasing employee engagement through better interpersonal relationships and communication